Iptriana98/Iptriana98/README.md

 ### 🌱 What I'm Learning

-I am currently delving deeper into development with Jetpack Compose and exploring new ways to enhance user experience through smooth animations and transitions.
+I am currently delving deeper into development with Jetpack Compose, Multiplatform Development and exploring new ways to enhance user experience through smooth animations and transitions.
 I am also interested in integrating artificial intelligence and machine learning into mobile applications.

 ### 📫 Connect With Me!